3dcitydb/3dcitydb-docs/source/impexp/export.rst

 **Export filters**

-Similar to the import process, the export operation offers thematic and spatial filters to restrict an export to a subset of the 3D city model content stored in the database.
+Similar to the import process, the export operation offers thematic and spatial filters to restrict an export to a subset of the 3D city model content stored in the database [3].
 The following filters are available and discussed in separate sections of this chapter:

 - :numref:`%s <impexp_export_feature_version_filter>` :ref:`impexp_export_feature_version_filter`